Charmin toilet paper kills forests and destroys bird & caribou habitat

 • Most of the fluffy, soft toilet paper used in the U.S. comes from boreal forests with devastating impacts on the environment and Indigenous communities.

-• Industrial clearcutting for P&G’s Charmin destroys more than ONE MILLION ACRES OF FOREST EACH YEAR.
+• Industrial clearcutting for P&G’s Charmin destroys more than FOURTEEN MILLION TREES EACH YEAR.

-• Canada’s boreal stores more carbon per hectare than nearly any other forest type on Earth, and it’s being destroyed to make toilet paper.
+• Canada’s boreal forest stores more than 208 billion metric tons of carbon, and it’s being destroyed to make toilet paper.

-• Endangered species like caribou that depend on old-growth tree areas cannot return to logged areas.
+• Endangered species like caribou that depend on old-growth tree areas will not return to areas that have been logged and carved up with logging roads.

 JOIN OUR CAMPAIGN